-A faith development approach sees Religious Education as existing in order to maintain and promote our Catholic faith.
-As such, it has the major aim of supporting and evangelising the personal faith of students.
+Our faith formation experiences offer opportunities for students to nurture and promote our Catholic faith.
+As such, they have the major aim of supporting and evangelising the personal faith of students.

-St Mark’s College, coupled with the Salesian Charter, offer immense possibilities for the spiritual growth of the students, families and staff of St Mark’s College.
+St Mark’s College, founded on the Traditions of the Good Samaritan Sisters and the Salesian charter, offers immense possibilities for the spiritual growth of the students, families and staff of St Mark’s College.

-Under continuous development, the Religious Education Curriculum is in an exciting time of renewing and focussing on:
+The Religious Education Curriculum and faith formation experiences offer a time of renewing and focussing on:

 Students who are not in Years 3, 4 or 7 who would like to prepare for Sacraments are advised to contact the St Mark's Presbytery on 8632 3977 for further details.